IAmRiteshKoushik/coderev-bk/README.md

 ## Overview
 ![System Design](./screenshots/SystemDesign.png)

-- The server accepts files from the frontend and zips and stores the zipped file in `AWS S3` repositories.
+- The server accepts files from the frontend, zips and stores the zipped file in `AWS S3` repositories.
 - Meanwhile, it also inserts the corresponding records in the `user` and `project` collections of the database.
 - Next, Code Review is initiated and the recommendations are fetched, and these details are inserted in the database.
 - The frontend acceses all relevent details from the database via  routes in the backend server that handle them.